aahad91/git-jenk-dock/README.md

 # git-jenk-dock
 ## Docker-based solution for GitLab, GitLab Runner, Jenkins and SonarQube

-### Documentation for Installation, Integration and Pipeline Testing
+### Documentation for Installation, Integration, Plugins Installation and Pipeline Testing

 #### Requirement